 Ridership Promotion Programs.
-In an effort to attract additional ridership, DASH has initiated programs like the "Free Student Rides" program for high school students, the introduction of free rides for Metroaccess and DOT paratransit program participants, and reduced fares for senior riders who use their Senior SmarTrip cards during off-peak periods.
+In an effort to attract additional ridership, DASH has initiated programs like the "Free Student Rides" program for high school students, the introduction of free rides for MetroAccess and DOT paratransit program participants, and reduced fares for senior riders who use their Senior SmarTrip cards during off-peak periods.

-The DASH "Free Student Rides" program has been particularly successful in its first two full years in encourage transit usage among Alexandria high school students.
-In FY 2018, the first year the program was offered, DASH recorded approximately 1,000 student boardings on a typical weekday during the school year.
+The DASH "Free Student Rides" program has been particularly successful in its first two full years in encourage transit awareness and usage among Alexandria high school students.
+In FY 2018, the first year the program was offered, DASH recorded approximately 1,000 student boardings on a typical weekday.
 In FY 2019, the program ridership grew to 1,200 average weekday boardings, due in part to the expansion of the program to Bishop Ireton, St. Stephens & St. Agnes, and Episcopal high schools.

 In FY 2018, DASH also launched a program to allow free rides for DOT and MetroAccess paratransit cardholders.
 Although the program includes both DOT and MetroAccess participants, the vast majority of program participants - more than 99 percent - are DOT paratransit users.
-In FY 2019, DASH recorded approximately 2,900 DOT/MetroAccess boardings per month, which was up by 42 percent as compared to the previous year.
+In FY 2019, DASH recorded approximately 2,900 DOT/MetroAccess boardings per month, which was up by 42 percent from FY 2018.